KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 &ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>

-I highlighted `"The Meta Pixel allows you to track visitor activity on your website"`, as this is where the problem lies: It's perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
+I highlighted `"The Meta Pixel allows you to track visitor activity on your website"`, as this is where the problem lies: It’s perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
 However in this case, the website provider **did not** consent to having the Facebook Pixel installed.
-On top of that, the website provider doesn't even have a way to opt-out.
+On top of that, the website provider doesn’t even have a way to opt-out.

 ### Disclaimer